for Veterans and the Public

 - Some minerals (like calcium, magnesium, and iron) may interfere with certain HIV medicines -- talk with your health care provider about whether or when to take these minerals.

-On the following page is a table of some vitamins and minerals that affect the immune system.
+Below is a table of some vitamins and minerals that affect the immune system.